exoframejs/exoframe/packages/exoframe-website/docs/faq.md

 ## How does it work?

 Exoframe uses [Docker](https://www.docker.com/) to deploy your project and [Traefik](https://traefik.io/) to proxy requested domains and/or paths to deployed projects.
 All the Docker configuration of your projects happens automatically.
-So after running the command, the only thing you need to do is wait a few seconds until your project have been built and deployed!
+So after running the command, the only thing you need to do is wait a few seconds until your project has been built and deployed!